-I have multiple carido trips planned weekly; if it would be walking, Running or Cycling.
+I have multiple cardio trips planned weekly; if it would be walking, running or cycling.
 Starting out will be more shorter mileage trips; bumping up the distance as we get closer to spring.

 Long time friends invited me to join them on a trail adventure for the day.
 To be honest with you; almost didn't go.
 Been trying to rest my body and after lots of miles this year.
 It's tough to get into the swing of things again.